KylesCorner/CSCI460/tools/README.md

 ## Grub Menu(Fixed)
-This is Ahn's script from the [programming assignment](https://canvas.umt.edu/courses/18301/assignments/228633).
+`grub-menu.sh` is Ahn's script from the [programming assignment](https://canvas.umt.edu/courses/18301/assignments/228633).
 I fixed the syntax errors.
 The script doesn't actully affect grub in any way.
 It just views the configuration file with a pretty menu, with no way to change